Skip to content

 Gathering evidence for panel

 Through the EHC needs assessment, the EHC Coordinator will work with you to gather all the information needed from different professionals.
-This evidence includes: evidence from professionals such as educational professionals, health professionals, educational psychologists, social workers etc. It is important that the evidence gathered is as thorough and detailed as possible so that the panel can decide whether an EHCP is needed.
+This includes: evidence from professionals such as educational professionals, health professionals, educational psychologists, social workers etc. It is important that the evidence gathered is as detailed as possible so that the panel can decide whether an EHCP is needed.
 If the panel agrees that your child requires an EHCP it will create a draft EHCP using all the available evidence.
 If a draft EHCP has been issued you will be asked to confirm which school or setting you wish to be named in the EHCP.
 If you request a specialist setting then this draft EHC Plan and the evidence used to write it is presented to panel.

 Annual reviews